joao-nunes/domain-adaptation-cpath/README.md

 --fc_size: embedding size
 --model: path to model checkpoint
 --n_heads: number of classification heads
---lmbd: weight term for the diversity regularizatoin term
+--lmbd: weight term for the diversity regularization term
 --finetune: wether to finetune to the model
 --multisource: wether to train with multiple sources
 --lmbd_: weight of the second source in multisource training